There is an Apprenticeship Program available.

 Here at Eagle Feather we are continually growing and learning from the land and the large number of people who visit each year.
 Our hope is that you will come here and learn through experience as well as contribute to our overall evolution.
 Here are some answers to often asked questions:

-How long is the Internship program and when does it begin?
+How long is the program and when does it begin?

 The program can last as long as we both decide.
 We are looking for someone to contribute 35 hours a week, Monday - Friday (weekend hours for festivals).
 We mainly need help in the spring and autumn, but some part-time help is needed in the summer.
 The summer is usually a time for herb festivals and herb conferences.

-What are we looking for in an intern?
+What are we looking for in an apprentice?

 Someone with basic gardening skills.
 Someone who is a self-starter.
 Organic experience is a plus.
 Ability to handle rustic living conditions.